ericpkatz/DOM-Blocks/Block20_Event_Handling/_notes.md

 # Learning Objectives

-- Understanding the role event handlers play in user interfaces.
+- Understanding the role event handlers play in user interfaces
 - Adding event handlers to an HTML form to bypass to default form behavior
 - Adding event handlers to a parent container
 - Determining the index of a child element by using DOM traversal
-- Create a webpage where the UI is determined by an array of data, which can be modified using event handling.
+- Create a webpage where the UI is determined by an array of data, which can be modified using event handling

 # Slide Deck should include